 - Loosen the cooling system filler cap slowly in order to relieve pressure.
-Remove the cooling system filler cap. - It may be necessary to drain enough coolant from the cooling system in order to add the Extender. - 3.
+Remove the cooling system filler cap. - 2.
+It may be necessary to drain enough coolant from the cooling system in order to add the Extender. - 3.
 Add Extender according to the requirements for your engine's cooling system capacity.
-Refer to the Operation and Maintenance Manual, "Refill Capacities" in the Maintenance Section for the capacity of the cooling system for your engine.
-Refer to the Operation and Maintenance Manual, "Cooling System Specifications" information for the Caterpillar ELC Extender additions. - 4.
+Refer to the Operation and Maintenance Manual, "Refill Capacities and Recommendations" in the Maintenance Section for more information concerning the Caterpillar ELC Extender additions. - 4.
 Clean the cooling system filler cap.
-Inspect the cooling system filler cap gaskets.
-Replace the cooling system filler cap if the cooling system filler cap gaskets are damaged.
+Inspect the gaskets on the cooling system filler cap.
+Replace the cooling system filler cap if the gaskets are damaged.
 Install the cooling system filler cap.